 Who is eligible to use the counseling center?

 Our services are provided for those students currently enrolled in the academic session during which the counseling takes place.
+In the case of couple's counseling, both individuals in the couple must be currently enrolled students.

 What will my counseling cost?